The Kootenay Rockies, BC - 8th Edition

 KOOTENAY ROCKIES BC MAP BOOK FEATURES:

-In your durable, heavy-duty, spiral-bound 21.5 cm x 28 cm (8.5" x 11") Kootenay Rockies BC mapbook you will find 51 detailed topographic maps spanning the region, complete with labeled recreation sites, amenities, highways, backcountry roads, trails and other points-of-interest.
+In your durable, heavy-duty, spiral-bound 21.5 cm x 28 cm (8.5" x 11") Kootenay Rockies Backroad Mapbook you will find 51 detailed topographic maps at 1:200,000 scale spanning the region, complete with labelled recreation sites, amenities, highways, backcountry roads, trails and other points-of-interest.
 Not only are these maps user-friendly, but they boast a level of cartographic sophistication unparalleled even by government resources – making them the maps of choice for search-and-rescue.

-Our detailed adventure section is one of the features that makes your Backroad Mapbook so much more than a map of the Kootenay Rockies region.
-In addition to comprehensive listings with map coordinates, you’ll find a trip planning section for making notes on your desired adventures!
+Our detailed adventure section is one of the features that makes your Backroad Mapbook so much more than just a map of the Kootenay Rockies.
+From hiking to hunting, ATVing, paddling, wildlife viewing and beyond, our team of writers and researchers have come up with the most comprehensive adventure information you will find anywhere.

-A handy index makes the Kootenay Rockies BC Backroad Mapbook a leading BC map in terms of functionality as well as quality.
-You’ll find page numbers and map coordinates for each activity and location, plus important numbers, distance charts and an advertiser list for easy referencing.
+Divided into Map and Adventure sections, the index includes numbers and map coordinates for each activity and location, plus important numbers, distance charts and an advertiser list for easy referencing.

 Rec Site Adventures